 - 1 tsp. organic smooth peanut butter

-- Beat egg, sugar, baking soda, almond extract, vanilla extract, salt and cinnamon on medium-low speed with an electric mixer.
+Beat sugar, egg, flax seeds, almond extract, vanilla extract, salt and cinnamon on medium-low speed with an electric mixer.

-- Remove from oven and transfer to wire rack for cooling.
+Remove from oven and transfer to wire rack for cooling.
+Enjoy!